aws-powertools/powertools-lambda-typescript/docs/core/metrics.md

 For a **complete list** of supported environment variables, refer to [this section](./../index.md#environment-variables).

+!!! tip
-!!! tip "Use your application or main service as the metric namespace to easily group all metrics"
+    Use your application name or main service as the metric namespace to easily group all metrics

-> Example using AWS Serverless Application Model (SAM)
+#### Example using AWS Serverless Application Model (SAM)

-=== "index.ts"
+=== "handler.ts"

-    ```typescript hl_lines="5 7"
+    ```typescript hl_lines="1 4"
     import { Metrics } from '@aws-lambda-powertools/metrics';

-    // Sets metric namespace and service via env var
+    // Metrics parameters fetched from the environment variables (see template.yaml tab)
     const metrics = new Metrics();

-    // OR Sets metric namespace, and service as a metrics parameters
+    // You can also pass the parameters in the constructor
-    const metrics = new Metrics({namespace:"serverlessAirline", service:"orders"});
+    // const metrics = new Metrics({
+    //   namespace: 'serverlessAirline',
+    //   service: 'orders'
+    // });
     ```

-=== "sam-template.yml"
+=== "template.yml"

     ```yaml hl_lines="9 10"
     Resources: